One of the best tips you will ever get is to keep your WordPress blog secure. The best way to do that is by keeping a WordPress backup.

 Note: I’m listing only those plugins which offer essential features such as taking backups of the database & files, ability to schedule backups & supports other various services for the backup.

 Remember: Many web hosting companies take daily backups of your blog.
-This is especially true for those who are using a managed WordPress hosting service like WPEngine.
-This means you don’t have to setup a third party backup system.
+This is especially true for those who are using a managed WordPress hosting service like Kinsta or WPEngine.
+This means you don’t have to set up a third-party backup system.

 However, I’m a little paranoid when it comes to having complete control & this is why when even my hosting offers free off-site backup, I always take another backup using VaultPress for ShoutMeLoud & ManageWP for all my other sites.